It’s here: a healthier pumpkin spice latte you can make at home

 Try making your own pumpkin puree by cutting a small pumpkin in half, scoop out seeds, and place halves cut side down on a rimmed baking pan with about a 1/4thinch of water.
 Bake at 300 degrees F for about an hour or until fork tender.
 When cool, cut away skin and mash or puree.

 Don’t forget about those seeds!
 Roast them for a tasty snack.

 When buying it in a can, choose pumpkin puree instead of pumpkin pie mix to get more pumpkin and less added sugar.

 Replace butter or oil in baking recipes with pumpkin puree.
 Replace every 1 cup of butter or oil with 2/3 to 1 cup pumpkin puree.
 For example, if a recipe calls for one cup of butter, use between 2/3 cup and 1 cup pumpkin puree instead.
 Remember that a pumpkin flavor will be added to whatever you are cooking.

 Now for the moment you have all been waiting for.
 Grab your favorite mug and get ready for a healthier version of your favorite fall drink right at home.

-- Combine the milk, pumpkin puree, maple syrup, pumpkin pie spice, and vanilla in a medium microwavable safe bowl.
+Combine the milk, pumpkin puree, sugar, pumpkin pie spice, and vanilla in a medium microwavable safe bowl.

 Written by Taylor Newman, PhD/DI student | Edited by Laurel Sanville, MS, RDN, LD